-Having only a single wall made out of a non-permeable fabric, condensation build up inside can be a problem.
-To combat this, there is a mesh covered vent at the apex of the pyramid that can be opened or closed.
-In addition, added ventilation can be had by setting the Mid up with a gap above the ground so air can circulate through.
+Having only a single wall made out of a non-permeable fabric, condensation build-up inside can be a problem.
+There is a mesh covered vent at the apex of the pyramid that opens and closes to combat this.
+Also, added ventilation is available by setting the Mid up with a gap above the ground so that air can circulate through.
 As one of the more comfortable tents in this review, we awarded it 8 out of 10 points.

-On Hyperlite Mountain Gear's website, this tent is listed as weighing only 1lb.
+On Hyperlite Mountain Gear's website, this tent lists as weighing only 1lb.
 1.6oz. with the included guy lines.
 However, on our independent scale, we weighed it numerous times at 1lb.
-7.7oz. with guy lines, a difference of six ounces.
+7.7 ounces with guy lines, a difference of six ounces.
 Included with your purchase is the tent itself, cordage for each of the eight staking points along the perimeter of the tent, extra cordage for guying out the sides or rigging it from a tree, and the DCF stuff sack.
-You will need to purchase your own stakes separately, have two adjustable trekking poles with a means to attach them together for added height, and some sort of ground cover for sleeping on inside this floorless tent.
+You will need to purchase your own stakes separately, have two adjustable trekking poles with a means to attach them for added height, and some ground cover for sleeping on inside this floorless tent.

 The weight of 1lb.
-7.7oz. puts it squarely in the middle of this comparative test of tent weight without stakes, just below the Zpacks Duplex, which is also made of DCF but includes a floor and bug netting built in.
-It is slightly lighter than the MSR Flylite 2 which is made of treated ripstop nylon.
-While this tent is still ultralight for two people, it is certainly not in the league of a tarp like the Hyperlite Mountain Gear Square Flat Tarp, nor does it pack down as small.
+7.7ounces puts it squarely in the middle of this comparative test of tent weight without stakes, just below the Zpacks Duplex, which is also made of DCF but includes a floor and bug netting built into it.
+It is slightly lighter than the MSR Flylite 2 which is of treated ripstop nylon.
+While this tent is still ultralight for two people, it is undoubtedly not in the league of a tarp like the Hyperlite Mountain Gear Square Flat Tarp, nor does it pack down as small.